 Severance at San Diego Comic-Con 2022

-The Severance cast and crew hit this year’s San Diego Comic-Con event for a panel discussion on the show’s story so far, and what’s going to happen next for those involved.
+The Severance cast and crew hit 2022’s San Diego Comic-Con event for a panel discussion on the show’s story so far, and what’s going to happen next for those involved.
 And it threw up some interesting tidbits to get excited about.

 "Something that I am excited about going into season 2 is building out the world a little bit more,” said series creator Dan Erickson at San Diego Comic Con 2022.

 “Being able to see with this one slight tweak to reality what the different ramifications would be."